fhtino/azure-stuff/SimpleAppInsightsHtmlReport/README.md

 ﻿## Simple report using data from Application Insights

-The tool builds a html report starting from a html template containing Kusto Application Insights queries.
+The tool builds an html report starting from an html template containing Kusto Application Insights queries.
-The queries output is tranformed into html tables and png images and inserted into the final html.
+The queries output is tranformed into html tables or png images and inserted into the final html.
 The resulting html can be saved locally or easily sent by email after embedding images as "CID:".

-**Note**: the HTML template must be a valid XML because it is processed using XmlDocument.
+**Note**: the HTML template must be a valid XML file because it will be processed as an xml document (XmlDocument class).

-Template fragment tranformed into a html table:
+Template fragment tranformed into an html table:

 ```html
 ...